-If you are ready to act on what God is telling you — whether as individuals or as an MC — check out the list of opportunities below.
-Once you have decided where you would like to serve, click the button below to let us know.
+If you are ready to act on what God is telling you — as an individual or as an MC — check out the list of opportunities below.
+Once you have decided where you would like to serve, click the button to let us know.
 Someone on our team will communicate with you shortly.

 Christian Library International